marius-tw/kafka-docker-example/README.md

 $KAFKA_HOME/bin/kafka-console-producer.sh --bootstrap-server localhost:9092 --topic test
 ```

-Open a new terminal window and run the following command
+Open a new terminal session and run the following command.
 ```bash
 docker exec -it kafka-example bash
 ```

-Set up a console consumer. :light: did you open a new terminal window?
+Set up a console consumer in the new terminal session you just created
+:bulb: did you open a new terminal session first?

 ```bash
 $KAFKA_HOME/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning